IMPORTANT TIPS, INFORMATION AND GUIDELINE FOR PRESENTATIONS

 - Technical assistance will be provided during your presentation

 - All presentations must run on Windows operating system – a Laptop and the Multimedia Projector will be available.
 The Microsoft PowerPoint is the recommended software to be used.

 - A SMART pointer will be provided to run your presentation on the screen.

 What is a poster presentation?

-- The poster should be self-understandable, but the author should be available at certain times, such as refreshment breaks and during the devoted poster session, to interact with viewers and answer questions.
+The poster should be self-explanatory, but the author should be available at certain times, such as refreshment breaks and during the time devoted to poster session, to interact with viewers and answer questions.

 How you should make the content of a poster?
 A good poster should answer following questions.

 - Is the information not enough or too much?